Will Your Credit Score be Affected if You Break Your Apartment Lease?

-You will be considered riskier than other borrowers which will make it difficult to borrow money, making your options very limited in the immediate future.
+You will be considered riskier than other borrowers, making it difficult to borrow money, and limiting your options in the immediate future.

 How Will It Affect My Credit Score?

-Because all judgments are entered into public record, breaking a lease can trigger a mark on your credit score lowering it up to 50 points, according to Bankrate.
+Because all judgments are entered into the public records, breaking a lease can trigger a mark on your credit score, lowering it up to 50 points.

 Depending on the FICO model used to pull up your credit, your actions may cause your credit more damage or less.

 A FICO Score is the most widely used credit score by lenders.

 Over 90% of lenders are highly dependent on this score to understand and check your credit risk.

 The score is made up of the following five factors:

 |Length of credit history||15%|